vaultblockmagic/vault/contracts/README.md

    - Authorize the ExternalAPIMFA contract in the VRF contract.
    - Register ExternalAPIMFA contract for a custom-logic automation trigger and fund on automation.chain.link.
    - Register ExternalAPIMFA contract as a chainlink function and fund on functions.chain.link.
+   - Deploy CrossChainNameService.sol with vaultCore contract address and appropriate parameters.

 ## ExternalSignerMFA Addresses: